svm-zhang/lohhla-mod/README.md

 ## Original lohhla test data

-The original example data from the `lohhla` algorithm is also available in this repo.
-I used `polysolvermod` to get the BAM files and HLA reference.
-Then `lohhlamod` was used to generate the LOH result.
-You can use this data to test `lohhlamod` prior to running on your own data.
+The original example data from the `LOHHLA` algorithm is also available in this repo.
+I used `polysolverMod` to get the BAM files and HLA reference.
+Then `lohhla-mod` was used to generate the LOH result.
+You can use this data to test `lohhla-mod` prior to running on your own data.
 Note that there is LOH result for HLA-A gene as it is the only HLA gene provided in the example.

 ## Key differences from the OG lohhla algorithm